-Short for GUID Partition Table, GPT is a part of the EFI standard that defines the layout of the partition table on a hard drive.
-GPT is meant as a replacement to hard drives using a MBR partition table, which have a 2.20TB size limitation and extends upon UEFI.
-Using GPT a drive could support between 8 and 9.4 ZB depending on the sector size.
+1. Short for GUID partition table, GPT is a part of the EFI standard that defines the layout of the partition table on a hard drive.
+GPT is designed to improve the MBR partitioning system, which has a 2.2 TB partition size limitation.
+GPT is part of the UEFI standard but may also be used on older BIOS systems.
+Using GPT, a drive could support between 8 and 9.4 ZB, depending on the sector size.

 If you're using a version of Windows that supports GPT, while setting up a drive in Disk Management, you will receive a prompt similar to the example below.
 Selecting GPT and clicking OK will initialize the disk as a GPT partition style.

 How do I know if my hard drive uses GPT or MBR?

 Use the diskpart command to determine if your drive uses a GPT or MBR.

 - How to get to an MS-DOS prompt or Windows command line.

 - Type diskpart and press Enter.
 If a UAC prompt is displayed, click OK.

 - At the DISKPART> prompt, type list disk and press Enter.
 You will see a listing of disk partitions, similar to the following example.
 If GPT is enabled, you have a mark under the GPT column for each drive with GPT enabled.

 Disk ### Status Size Free Dyn Gpt -------- ------------- ------- ------- --- --- Disk 0 Online 953 GB 0 B * Disk 1 Online 7452 GB 0 B * Disk 2 Online 16 TB 0 B *

 2. GPT is short for Generative Pre-trained Transformer, a language model developed by OpenAI to help give systems intelligence and is used in such projects as ChatGPT.